 Every time you run, your files are automatically saved (if you have changed them).

 Choose VPython on the Help menu for documentation.

-Right button drag to rotate the "camera" to view a 3D scene.
+Ctrl button or right button drag to rotate the "camera" to view a 3D scene.

-Middle button to drag up or down to zoom in or out.
+Alt button or middle button to drag up or down to zoom in or out.

 On a two-button mouse, middle is left + right.